nablarch/nablarch-document/en/application_framework/application_framework/blank_project/CustomizeDB.rst

 ----------------------------------------------

 In projects for containers, do not switch the preferences by profile.
-Instead, it uses the OS environment variable of the environment in which the application will run to override the configuration values declared in ``env.config``.
+Instead, it uses the OS environment variable of the environment in which the application will run to override the configuration values declared in ``env.properties``.

-Thus, the configuration in ``src/main/resources/env.config`` is used in the environment where OS environment variables are not set.
+Thus, the configuration in ``src/main/resources/env.properties`` is used in the environment where OS environment variables are not set.
 When running in a production container environment, the OS environment variables must be used to properly override environment-dependent values such as ``nablarch.db.url``.

 See :ref:`repository-overwrite_env_env_configuration_by_os_env_var` for how to overwrite the configuration in OS environment variables.